KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 ### Note about other (commercial) cheat devices
 Providing support for commercial cheat devices (ARMAX, GameShark, etc.) is extremely annoying.
 Most of those devices use their own "encrypted" format for cheat codes, which would require manual conversion for each type that exists (some of them even change their cheat code format from one revision to another!).
-Additionally, I've previously encountered issues with some of these devices not properly supporting all code types, which leads to broken cheats that may even  the game.
+Additionally, I've previously encountered issues with some of these devices not properly supporting all code types, which leads to broken cheats that may even crash the game.
 Meanwhile, CDfPS2 uses a plain and easy to write code format and actually supports everything properly.
 For there reasons, I won't be supporting any of the commercial cheat devices, and instead recommend you mod your PS2 to run CDfPS2 (which cheat devices can help in doing) (resources below).